 The Prima has been lasting between 5 bowls on a full charge which is definitely above average and I think I might even be able to get more because I was doing burn offs with the first couple sessions.
 I’m still doing more testing with the charge times but average so far has been 100+ minutes to fully recharge from dead and you can NOT use the unit while it’s charging.

-Prima vs other popular portable vaporizers – The Prima is definitely on par with the Haze V3 and the Pax 2.
+Prima vs other popular portable vaporizers – The Prima is definitely on par with the Pax 2 however its 50 bucks more expensive.
 It still has a couple issues that are holding it back from being the best.
 The first is how much herb gets stuck in the screen after a session.
 I can just dump out a brick of herb from the Crafty or Pax 2 but I pretty much always have to brush out the screen after a session with the Prima.
 Again, not a huge deal breaker but that’s why it’s an 8.9 instead of a 9.0+.
 The Prima also will get a bit hot near the bowl after a long session, they do include a silicone sleeve to go over the hottest part of the bowl.

 The portability of the Prima definitely puts it towards the top.
-It’s smaller than the Mighty, Haze v3 and the Air but not quite as portable as the Pax 2 or Grasshopper.
-The Prima also does very well in the battery life category.
-I’ve been getting around 5 sessions with the Prima before the battery dies and I’m still doing some more testing on charging times.
+It’s smaller than the Mighty and the Air but not quite as portable as the Pax 2 or Pax 3.
+The Prima also does fairly well in the battery life category.
+I’ve been getting around 5 sessions with the Prima before the battery dies.

 The vapor quality is very decent for a conduction vaporizer.
-I would say it’s on par with the Haze V3, Pax 2 and the Goboof Alfa but not as good as convection units like the Crafty, Mighty, Firefly 2 or Grasshopper.
+I would say it’s on par with the Pax 2 and the Goboof Alfa but not as good as convection units like the Crafty, Mighty.